 Add a generous amount of mincemeat to each once.
-It should come right up level with the top.
+It should come right up almost level with the top.

-Cut out the lids.
-You can make them full round ones or cut them into shapes.
 If you make full lids brush around the top of each pie with a little plant-based milk or aquafaba before adding the lid then press down all around to seal.
 If you are using stars then place them on the top of each pie and press down gently to make them as flat and even as you can .

 Once the oven is to temperature remove the pies from the fridge and place in the hot oven.

 Cook for around 20 - 23 minutes.
 The pastry should be turning golden brown and the mincemeat filling bubbling.
 If you baked them in a muffin pan they might take 1 or 2 minutes longer.